TritonDataCenter/rfd/rfd/0081/README.md

 * TCP - Test that a service/port is accepting TCP connections.
 * ContainerPilot - Interface with ContainerPilot running within a service container and accept the health state returned by it.

-In addition to the health checks specified, the health check service will interface with VMAPI and ChangeFeed to understand when a container state transitions between stopped/paused/running.
-Stopped/paused will be considered unhealthy and the above health checks will not be attempted against containers in these states.

 ## Health check configuration

-Health check definitions files will be YAML, to be consistent with project manifests and metadata files.

 All health check definitions will include: